Common Title Defects in Property

 NB: Not all properties will have title defects.
 That’s good!
 You want to avoid them.

-However, If Defects Are Discovered
+What Happens If Defects Are Discovered

 Indemnity Insurance

 Some, not all, defects can be covered with an indemnity insurance policy which has a one-off premium and is instantly obtained.
 This Indemnity Insurance is passed on each time there is a sale of the property.
 See my blog article on indemnity insurance policies for more information.
+Indemnity insurance does not solve the problem.
+It simply insures against losses but you must adhere to the terms and conditions to avoid invalidating the policy.

 Deed of Variation